vivian-ng/Hardware/MRR_ESP_3DP/README.md

 - Allows the use of a Z-axis probe, such as an inductive sensor, running on the input supply voltage (12V or 24V)
 - AUX1 connector for use with an external host, such as the closed-source MKS TFT32
 - A jumper for selecting Vout (either 3.3V or 5V)
-- A jumper for selecting the source for 5V (either from the input power supply, or from USB)
+- A jumper for selecting the source for 5V (either from the input power supply, or from USB/Note: This should be removed in v0.7.)
 - Add support for TMC2130 and TMC2208 drivers which can be enabled by configuring jumpers (**Untested!!!**)
   - Set MS1, MS2, MS3 jumpers to SPI, RST jumper to TMC, and TMC_SEL jumper to SPI to enable TMC2130 SPI mode
   - Set RST jumper to TMC, enable PD_UART (TX, RX) jumpers, and TMC_SEL jumper to UART to enable TMC2208 UART mode (Note: Jumpers for TMC2208 UART mode will be removed in v0.7 as there are not enough pins to support at least 2 drivers (X and Y))